tristanjuricek/knockoff/literate/30-Implementation/30-Extras/02-MetaDataConverter.markdown

 `MetaData` is really just a `Map` of strings.
 But, we want to return it in the `BlockSeq`, so it's a special kind of `Block`.

-The values of the map shoudn't contain the separating newline.
+The values of the map shouldn't contain the separating newline.

 There is no XML representation of `MetaData`.
 Conversion to header elements is left to your program to interpret.